• Skip to primary navigation

 A bite out of a donut stacked on top of four other donuts.

-It's time to treat yourself to these healthy gluten-free baked doughnuts coated with a warm cinnamon-coconut sugar mix and ready in 35 minutes.
+This easy gluten-free baked donuts recipe is made with oat flour and a healthy cinnamon-coconut sugar mix and is ready in 35 minutes.

 Each bite is deliciously soft, baked just right to dunk into your favorite hot beverage.

-Enjoy them on a lazy weekend morning or make them for special celebrations—more on that later—it's always a huge hit amongst kids and adults alike!
+Enjoy them on a lazy weekend morning or make them for special celebrations—it's always a huge hit amongst kids and adults alike.

 Jump to: